Last Updated on May 22, 2022 by Sorin Petroj

 This move is harder to perform, which is why this is one of the table tennis skills for advanced players.
 On the other hand, this is a very, very powerful weapon for scoring points in table tennis.
 The angle of the shot is shorter and it is harder to hit the ball in the right place.
 But that means it’s just as hard for the opponent to get it back.
 Firstly, because of speed, and secondly, because of rotation.

 The backhand parallel when the opponent is waiting for the diagonal is 50% of your winning point.
 That is why it is important to learn it if you want to improve your game drastically.
 You should be prepared for a lot of training to achieve this move.
-Even high spins and give the opponent time to react are very inconvenient if they are performed in parallel.
+Even high spins and giving the opponent time to react are very inconvenient if they are performed in parallel.

 The most important thing when performing this skill